Florida education commissioner skips forum on criticized Black history standards

-But one person who wasn’t in attendance was Florida Education Commissioner Manny Diaz — the man responsible for overseeing the standards.
+But Florida Education Commissioner Manny Diaz, the person responsible for overseeing the new standards, wasn’t in attendance.

-The former area high school teacher had previously agreed to attend, according to organizers.
-His participation was advertised on fliers publicizing the event, which was sponsored by Democratic Florida Sen. Shevrin Jones.
-A chair even was set up on the podium for him with a placard bearing his name.
+Diaz, a former area high school teacher in Miami-Dade County, had previously agreed to attend, according to organizers.
+His participation was advertised on fliers publicizing the event, which was sponsored by Democratic state Sen. Shevrin Jones.
+A chair even was set up for him with a placard bearing his name.

-Diaz, a former Florida lawmaker who was appointed commissioner last year by Republican Gov. Ron DeSantis, said on social media that “there was nothing sudden” about his inability to attend the town hall meeting at Antioch Baptist Church in Miami Gardens, where two-thirds of residents are Black, according to the U.S. Census Bureau.
+Diaz, who who was appointed commissioner last year by Republican Gov. Ron DeSantis, said on social media that “there was nothing sudden” about his inability to attend the town hall meeting.
+He said he told Jones last week he would be visiting schools to welcome back teachers and students.
+Thursday was the first day of school across many parts of Florida.

-“As I told the senator last week, I will be visiting schools throughout the state to welcome back students, parents and teachers for the first day of school,” Diaz said.
+But Fedrick Ingram, the secretary-treasurer of the American Federation of Teachers, called Diaz out.

-Most districts in Florida had their first day of school on Thursday.
+“First, let me address the elephant in the room,” Ingram told the cheering crowd.
+“Manny Diaz is a coward.
+Ron DeSantis knew that this was going on.
+Manny Diaz knew that this was going on, and they both know how important this is for the Black community.
+They know they should’ve been here tonight to face you.”

 “To say that Blacks benefited from slavery is insane,” Durden said.